VArakelyan/Reinforcement-Learning-projects/README.md

 - Smaller n learns faster but is more biased.
 - Larger n reduces bias but increases variance and instability for big α.
 - Best overall

+## Project 19: Off-Policy TD and Baird’s Counterexample
+This project reproduces experiments from **Chapter 11** on the instability of off-policy learning with function approximation.

+### Experiments
+- **Standard TD:** Diverges on Baird’s counterexample.
+- **Gradient-TD (TDC/GTD):** Stable; PBE converges to zero.
+- **Emphatic TD:** Also stable through emphasis weighting.

+### Key Insight
+The combination of off-policy learning, bootstrapping, and linear function approximation (the **Deadly Triad**) can cause divergence.
+Gradient-corrected and emphatic methods avoid this.

 ---

 ## Clone